lucasmlp/helm-cli/README.md

 The layers are bound to each other by contracts, the interface.go files.
 They can easily be injected with another implementation that satisfies those contracts.

+## Unit tests

+I've written unit tests to all methods in the service package. and got 100% coverage in all of them but the add repoitory.
+To cover 100% of that package I would have had to wrap the os and url packages in the adapter packages so as to be able to create mocks for it.
 ## Installation

 To install and use the Helm CLI, follow these steps: